Zebfred/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 Use `sqlite3` to load and write queries to explore the data, and answer the following questions:

-- How many total Characters are there?
+-How many total Characters are there?
+45,753
-- How many of each specific subclass?
+How many of each specific subclass?
+5
-- How many total Items?
+How many total Items?
+15,225
-- How many of the Items are weapons?
-How many are not?
+How many of the Items are weapons?
+How many are not?5,772.
+9453.
-- How many Items does each character have?
-(Return first 20 rows)
-- How many Weapons does each character have?
-(Return first 20 rows)
-- On average, how many Items does each Character have?
-- On average, how many Weapons does each character have?
+How many Items does each character have?
+(Return first 20 rows) in sqlite How many Weapons does each character have?
+(Return first 20 rows) I dont know On average, how many Items does each Character have?
+89 On average, how many Weapons does each character have?
+I dont know

 You do not need all the tables - in particular, the `account_*`, `auth_*`, `django_*`, and `socialaccount_*` tables are for the application and do not have